 Traditional spaced repetition systems use the SM-2 algorithm (developed by Piotr Wozniak in 1987), which adjusts intervals based on a simple difficulty rating.
 Modern AI flashcard apps use more sophisticated algorithms:

-- FSRS 6.0 (Free Spaced Repetition Scheduler): Uses machine learning trained on over 20 billion review records to predict your probability of forgetting each card.
+- FSRS 6.0 (Free Spaced Repetition Scheduler): Uses machine learning trained on roughly 1.7 billion review logs to predict your probability of forgetting each card.
 It achieves a mean absolute error of just 3.9%, compared to SM-2's 15.2%.

 - Neural network models: Some apps use deep learning to identify patterns across millions of users, adjusting for factors like time of day, session length, and interference from similar cards.